Da Bush Babees

 Da Bush Babees have since begun recording and performing again under the name Dub Rock All-Stars and are currently in the process of finalizing an as-yet untitled album.
 Their most recent performance was May 23, 2012 at the Lyricist Lounge 20 Year Reunion Party at (le) Poisson Rouge in New York City.
 Also gracing the stage along with Da Bush Babees, were classic Hip-Hop powerhouses Doug E. Fresh, Kid Capri, Black Thought of The Roots, Prodigy of Mobb Deep, Mos Def, Pharoahe Monch and many others.

 Mr. Man later changed his nickname to Mr. Khaliyl, and later to Lord Khaliyl, and went on to produce for other artists, and he also released a rare 12-inch single on Rawkus featuring Talib Kweli, Pharoahe Monch and DCQ.
-Mr. Man has also more recently produced for such artists as Res and Fabolous.
+Mr. Man has also more recently produced for such artists as Rasco, Res and Fabolous, among others.